karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

 - getItems projection: add attributes[] overload
   - Added getItems(keys, attributes, options?) overload and wired per-table ProjectionExpression and ExpressionAttributeNames in BatchGet.
   - Kept existing behavior and return types; no consolidation with getItem.

+- Interop: drafted z.infer d.ts bug report to entity-manager and saved at .stan/interop/entity-manager/z-infer-dts-bug.md.
+Proposed upstream fix: remove the named zod “infer” import and use z.infer<...> at type sites, republish a patch so tsc/typedoc/build pass downstream.